 So how can music therapy help?

-It is natural to have some of these symptoms after a dangerous event.
+It is natural to have some of these symptoms after a trauma event.
 Sometimes people have very serious symptoms that go away after a few weeks.
 This is called acute stress disorder, or ASD.
 However, when the symptoms last more than a month, seriously affect one’s ability to function, and are not due to substance use, medical illness, or anything except the event itself– they might be PTSD.
 Some people with PTSD don’t show any symptoms for weeks or months.
 PTSD is often accompanied by depression, substance abuse, or one or more of the other anxiety disorders.

 Research has shown that music therapy can provide: